Import and Configure Assets

 Hint: If you have a Microsoft 365 source, you can choose to add Entra ID, Intune, and Defender filters to target specific Microsoft machines.

-Mappings can also be edited or deleted on the Sources page by clicking on an asset source to reveal carousel cards that represent each mapping.
+Mappings can also be edited or deleted on the Sources page by selecting an asset source to reveal carousel cards that represent each mapping.

 Mapping Configuration Parameters